day8/re-frame/README.md

 Despite its simplicity, re-frame is impressively buzzword compliant:  it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statechart-friendliness and claims an immaculate hammock conception.

+### What Problem Does It Solve?

+We wanted to buld apps with ClojureScript and Reagent.
+But, for all their briallance,  Reagent & React.js only deliver the 'V' part of a traditional MVC framework.
+But an app involves more than than that.
+Where does the control logic go?
+How is state stored and manipulated (remembering that shared, mutable state is the root of all evil).

+We wondered: what's the rest of the architecture look like? re-frame is our answer.

 ### Client Side Bias

 We write larger, more complicated SPAs which have a Parisian's indifference for servers.